nishantd/metallics-optimization/README.md

 - Teams try to create modules that will actually exist in the real product (at least in terms of calls between them / APIs).
 - Teams can create simple text output to stdout.
 They can create a little webapp to give output as a web page.
 They can really do whatever they want.
 - The code must run and produce the output based on the data.
 We will change the data and see what happens to the output.
+- All code should be placed in public repository, no hidden or proprietary code

 ## What can we create?